Overview of different types of -ware

 Finally, we have ransomware, which is, as the word might indicate, a type of -ware in which hackers, who have accessed your data, hold it hostage and demand a ransom for your stolen data.
 They encrypt your data so you can’t access it unless you pay the ransom - most often hackers demand payment in bitcoins because it’s a cryptocurrency that is untraceable.

+Ransomware can exploit vulnerabilities in the operating system, making it crucial to keep your system software updated for security.
 Ransomware is a typical method that hackers use if they succeed in infiltrating companies - if there is a data breach in the companies, the consequences will be greater, and thus they are more likely to pay the ransom to avoid said consequences.

 Businesses are also more vulnerable to cyber attacks because they are made up of more people, and therefore more at risk of falling into the phishing trap.
-And that's exactly why you need to be vigilant when browsing the web and going through emails.
+And that’s exactly why you need to be vigilant when browsing the web and going through emails.
 This is where hackers use social engineering to get you to click on links that then involuntarily download malware onto your computer.
 As you have read, this can be spyware that monitors your movements on the internet, but it can also be viruses and worms that can spread between programs and computers.
+Curious about how ransomware works and how hackers use it to exploit businesses?
+Learn more in our article on what is ransomware as a service.

 Summary